 Recall that the goal of our experiment is to make observable the empirical action- and beliefmaps, which we pursue through collecting actions and beliefs data for a family of games.
-An important consideration is to be able to interpret variations in actions and beliefs as the result of "noise"-not simply heterogeneity across subjects or other predictable variations.
+An important consideration is to be able to interpret within-subject variations in actions and beliefs as the result of idiosyncratic "noise" as opposed to other predictable variations.